mcw-anesthesiology/predict-pain-lab/_sections/education.md

 top_separator_image: /images/hero/education.jpg
 order: 2
 show_in_nav: true
-heading: Learn about our award-winning fellowship
+heading: Learn about our award&#8209;winning fellowship
 heading_center: true
 ---
 ### We invest in you